great-northern-diver/zenplots/README.md

 `zenplots` handles groups of variates, partial and fully missing data, and more.

-One important feature is that `zenplot()` and its auxiliary functions in zenplots distinguish layout from plotting which allows one to freely choose and create one- and twodimensional plot functions; predefined functions are exported for all graphical systems.
+One important feature is that `zenplot()` and its auxiliary functions in zenplots distinguish layout from plotting which allows one to freely choose and create one- and two-dimensional plot functions; predefined functions are exported for all graphical systems.

 Try it.